Jammin' Java: Brindley brothers ownership

 The club reopened on October 15, 2001.
-The new owners removed the Christian-focus of the venue, they began serving alcohol and full meals, and they booked more musicians to its stage.
+The new owners removed the Christian focus of the venue, they began serving alcohol and full meals, and they booked more musicians to its stage.
 The musical acts originally focused on singer-songwriters and local bands, but has since moved on to more varied offerings such as punk, rock, and pop artists.
 Over the years the venue became more successful and well-known, earning accolades such as being named one of the top 40 music clubs in America by Paste magazine, topping reader polls from The Washington Post for local live venues and being named one of the best places to hear live music by AOL Cityguide.

 In October 2011, Jammin' Java celebrated its tenth anniversary under the Brindley owners.
 The anniversary month featured special events and concerts and allowed patrons to buy a month-long pass for $100.

 Services

 As a musical venue, Jammin' Java is a 200-seat club that offers daily live music.
 Shows average more than once daily and the venue has held about 7,000 concerts from 2001 to 2011.
 During the day Jammin' Java features Tot Rock, a family-oriented music series.
 The club also teaches music lessons with Music School at Jammin' Java.

-Owner Daniel Brindley also operates an artist management company out of the club with Go Team!
+Co-owner Daniel Brindley also operates an artist management company out of the club with Go Team!
 Music Artist Management as well as a record label, Go Team!
 Records.
 Artists managed by the company include Chelsea Lee, Rocknoceros and Deep River.